dhowai/portfolio-1-onewheel/README.md

  ### Content

 -   Code and text content was written by the developer - Daryl Howai
+-   Text on home page for the introduction to onewheel was taken from [Wikipedia](https://en.wikipedia.org/wiki/Onewheel#:~:text=Onewheel%20is%20a%20self%2Dbalancing,wheel%20and%20direction%20of%20travel.)
 -   The font used was taken from [Google Fonts](https://fonts.google.com/)
 -   The icons used were taken from [Font Awesome](https://fontawesome.com)
 -   GitHub used to store the project code [GitHub](https://github.com/)